-‘Bloodbath’ could end in 10% correction: ‘This fall in markets doesn’t feel like it is over’
+‘Indiscriminate selling’ could end in 10% correction: ‘This fall in markets doesn’t feel like it is over’

 - Asian, European stocks tumble

-- New York futures bouncing around
+- New York set for another downfall

-Where the 'bloodbath' ends
+Where the selloff ends

-Obviously we all want to know where the stock market "bloodbath" ends.
+Obviously we all want to know where the stock market selloff ends.

 Jasper Lawler, for one, warns it's not over yet, but when all is said and done, the head of research at London Capital Group sees a 10-per-cent correction in the S&P 500 from the market peak.